 4on4 FULL ICE teams should have 8 - 12 skaters + 1 goalie

 3on3 CROSS ICE teams should have 6 - 9 skaters + 1 goalie

-Game Length (both FULL and CROSS ice) **COVID CHANGES**
+Game Length (both FULL and CROSS ice) **25min game times return**

-All games have 25 minutes on the clock which starts running at the game start time, and includes a 2 minute warmup.
+All games have 25 minutes on the clock which starts running at the game start time - there is no warmup - the players should skate once around and then proceed to the bench.
 There are no timeouts allowed.